#Snippets

 #How to emulate the x86_64 architecture for development environments on an Apple M1

 First of all, let’s get some terminology out of the way.
-In the wild, the terms x86, x86_64, x64 and amd64 can be used to refer to the same very common Intel based architecture that we find on most PCs and servers out there.
-In the same vein, the architecture used on Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64 and aarch64.
+In the wild, the terms x86, x86_64, x64, and amd64 can be used to refer to the same very common Intel-based architecture we find on most PCs and servers.
+In the same vein, the architecture used on Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64, and aarch64.
 It’s kind of a mess, but don’t think too much about it.
 Just remember the names.

-The most convenient ways of running foreign development environments on your M1 are using Docker or Lima, depending on your needs.
+The most convenient way of running foreign development environments on your M1 is using Docker or Lima, depending on your needs.
 Both leverage QEMU under the hood to handle the actual CPU emulation and do so with different degrees of performance penalties.

 Docker